Redmond, Oregon: Economy

 A major employer is Redmond Air Center, at the Redmond Airport.
 This is a Forest Service smoke-jumping, firefighting and training installation.

 T-Mobile USA had a call center in Redmond which employed more than 700.
 T-Mobile made plans to close this facility in June 2013, but Oregon-based Consumer Cellular moved to sublease the call center and rehire some of T-Mobile's former employees.
 As of 2012 the Consumer Cellular call center employed more than 200 people, with plans to grow the facility to 650 employees.

 The Redmond Spokesman newspaper is the city's oldest continuously operating business, printing its first issue July 14, 1910.
 Publishers Henry and Clara Palmer moved their press for the Laidlaw Chronicle to Redmond, competing with the existing Oregon Hub and Enterprise newspapers, now defunct.

 The Eagle Crest Resort, 6 mi west of Redmond, is one of eight destination resorts as defined by Oregon's Department of Land Conservation and Development.
 Eagle Crest is one of Redmond's major employers, and one of Deschutes County's largest corporate tax payers.

 Education

-Redmond's total enrollment on September 26, 2006, was 6,892.